 The College Seminar Program sponsors fourteen courses per term that are individually designed by the course leaders.
-Complete information about the seminars and the application process can be found at the College Seminars web site, https://yalecollege.yale.edu/academics/special-academic-programs/residential-college-seminar-program.
+Visit College Seminars for complete information about the seminars and the application process.
 The deadline for applications is the Friday before the previous semester’s classes begin, and applications must include a variety of supporting materials.
 Graduate students who teach College Seminars are compensated at the PTAI level.

 Yale Summer and Special Programs

 Yale offers undergraduate-level literature and writing courses through its Summer and Special Programs division as well as courses in English for international students through the English Language Institute (ELI).
 For the latter, prior experience with ESL teaching is desirable but not required, and some training is available.
 Although these opportunities are rare, upper-year English graduate students are eligible to apply to teach in either program.
 Students who are ABD (who have completed all but dissertation) can apply to teach Summer Session courses in English 114 (academic writing), 120 (essay writing), and sometimes in upper-level seminars.
 Assignments are made on the recommendation of the English Department’s DUS, whom you should contact in the late portion of the fall semester.
-For more information about summer courses and teaching opportunities, visit the Yale Summer and Special Programs website at http://summer.yale.edu, or consult with the DUS.
+For more information about summer courses and teaching opportunities see Yale Summer and Special Programs, or consult with the DUS.